-In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 ASU 2023-09 is intended to enhance the transparency and decision usefulness of income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
 The standard is effective for annual reporting periods beginning after December 15, 2024, with early adoption permitted.
-The Company is currently assessing the impact that the adoption will have on its consolidated financial statements.
+The requirements of this ASU are disclosure related and will not have an impact on the Company's financial condition, results of operations, or cash flows.
+The Company is currently evaluating the impact of adopting this ASU on its income tax disclosures.